WENXU-codinglife/myDictlet/README.md

 20200409:<br/>
 1. Fix the 'CORS error' in an easy way that I'd like to summarize later.
+2. So the addtion of 'dailyquote' works well.

  <mark>RELEVANT STUFFS TO LEARN:</mark>
 - [ ] Google for 'handlebar.js';